 - The Committee as institutional mentor, offering the Commission its assistance in the evaluation phase of an ECI, by jointly organising a public hearing and/or drawing up an opinion on a successful ECI in time for the Commission's evaluation, as part of its normal consultative role.

-For more information on the ECI-related services at the EESC, please see our section on "ECI at the EESC" or our publication European Passport to Active Citizenship, or contact the ECI Secretariat via our contact form.
+For more information on the ECI-related services at the EESC, please see our section on "ECI at the EESC" or our publication European Democracy Passport, or contact the ECI Secretariat via our contact form.